 The security risk value displayed in the Detailed Results section of the report is the security risk for all hosts that match the sorting method (host, operating system, asset group, etc).

 For example, if you sort by host you see the security risk for each host.
 If you sort by operating system you see the security risk for all hosts with the operating system.
 If you sort by asset group you see the security risk for all hosts in the asset group.
 The same methodology applies to the other sorting methods.

 Don't see the score per host?

-You might need to configure your scan report template.
-Be sure to select Text Summary under Display > Detailed Results.
+Edit your scan report template and be sure to select Text Summary under Display > Detailed Results to show the score.